Versal/shared-libs/README.md

-# CDN Shims
+# Shared libs

 Here's some commonly-used JavaScript libraries, and appropriate AMD shims.
-This will help us avoid the need to either a) bundle common dependencies with each gadget, or b) load them all globally in the player.
+Also includes a little script for injecting these semi-delicately into existing require.js configs.

 ## Contents
 <table>